-The Georgetown University Faculty Senate
+The Faculty Senate

 The university’s Faculty Senate comprises members from, and elected by, all three campuses.
 It is the faculty governance body responsible for academic policy and advises the president and board of directors on central fiscal and administrative decisions that affect the mission of the University.
 The Senate is concerned with all issues that affect more than one campus, including rank and tenure policy, benefits, the Faculty Handbook, faculty rights and responsibilities, the university budget, grievance procedures and policies on intellectual property, research integrity, conflict of interest, harassment and parking.